Something Like a Task Runner.

 Something more:

-method if you want to run subsequent commands whether the command in question succeeds or not.Use run()
+seq() and par() accept also any command line string values.cmdEx() for creating a Command from any async function.ignoreFailure() method if you want to run subsequent commands whether the command in question succeeds or not.Use run() to start executing any Command:

 // build.js